A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 • If your gross income is over £1 million: You must have a full audit.

-Safeguarding Your Mission: A Framework for Donor & Partner Due Diligence
+Safeguarding Your Mission: A Framework for Donor and Partner Due Diligence

 As your charity grows, you will interact with a wider range of funders and partners.
 A hallmark of top-performing, risk-aware charities is a robust process for due diligence.
 In this context, due diligence means taking reasonable steps to ensure your partners and significant donors are legitimate and do not pose a reputational, financial, or ethical risk to your charity.
 This practice links directly back to your duty to protect the charity’s reputation and assets.